progval/Limnoria/plugins/Herald/README.md

-This plugin allows you to set welcoming messages (heralds) to people who are regognized by the bot when they join the channel.
+This plugin allows you to set welcome messages (heralds) to people who are recognized by the bot when they join a channel.